CanastaWiki/Canasta-CLI/README.md

 ### Kubernetes deployment

-Canasta supports Kubernetes via Helm and Argo CD.
+Canasta supports Kubernetes via Helm.
 The same CLI commands work regardless of orchestrator — the underlying mechanics differ.
+Optionally, Argo CD can be used for GitOps-driven continuous reconciliation.

 **macOS (local development):**